igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>A Symbolic Departure (May 2012)</strong>
   <br>
   Upon graduation, his IT professor presented him with a symbolic gift: a children's book inscribed with gratitude for his ingenuity, calling it a privilege to have had him as a student.
-A record of this can be found in his <a href="https://github.com/igorskyflyer/igorskyflyer/blob/main/MEMORY.md" target="_blank"><strong>high school memories</strong></a>.
+A record of this can be found in his <a href="https://github.com/igorskyflyer/igorskyflyer/blob/main/MEMORY.md"><strong>high school memories</strong></a>.
   <br>
   <br>
   <strong>The First Computer (September 2012)</strong>